ICEF Monitor Global Summit - Seminar Programme

 George Grainger

-Co-Founder, Alumnify
+Co-founder, Alumnify

 It has long been a truism in international recruitment, that you “make four students out of two, and six students out of four.”
 That is, you build your enrolment over time by ensuring the students you already have on campus have a great experience and can become enthusiastic advocates for your institution or school.